Royal Hospital Chelsea - facing figure court from the south grounds on a bright clear day.

 Gordon House (London) Ltd

 Gordon House (London) Ltd was incorporated in 2012.
 The primary business of the Company is to assist the Commissioners of the RHC with the sale of the lease of the property known as Gordon House, which was achieved in 2012-13.
+The Company is now dormant.
 The Company is a wholly owned subsidiary of the RHC.
-This subsidiary also gift aids its taxable income to its parent undertaking the RHC.

 Executive Leadership and Management

 The Chief Executive Officer (CEO) is responsible to the Governor and Board of Commissioners for the effective and efficient management of the RHC, for the delivery and implementation of strategy set by the Board of Commissioners and for ensuring that the RHC complies with all relevant statutory requirements.
 He reports directly to the Governor and is head of the RHC management structure.
-Responsibility for day to day operations and the development of policy for the approval of the Board of Commissioners lies with the Executive Board, which is chaired by the Chief Executive Officer.
+Responsibility for day to day operations and the development of policy for the approval of the Board of Commissioners lies with the Executive Board.

 Executive Board has responsibility for day to day operations and the development of policy for the approval of the Board of Commissioners.
 The Executive Board is chaired by the Chief Executive Officer and comprises: